🎉 BOOK A FREE CONSULTATION NOW 🎉

 A: Yes!
 Marriage is only one valid way to commit to a relationship for the long haul.
 Today, many healthy couples enjoy strong, lasting relationships without being married.
 Commitment, emotional connection, and shared values are essential factors in sustaining a lasting partnership, regardless of legal marriage.

 Choosing to have children without getting married is a personal decision influenced by a range of factors.
 This decision is a reflection of the changing dynamics of family structures in modern society and of the fact that it is increasingly acceptable to challenge societal norms in favor of creating new systems based on what works well for each individual, couple, or set of co-parents.
-So cheers to coming up with whatever parenting arrangement works well for you, your co-parent (if there is one), and your child.
+So, cheers to coming up with whatever parenting arrangement works well for you, your co-parent (if there is one), and your child.

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.

-All content provided on this blog is for informational purposes only.
-HelloPrenup, Inc. (“HelloPrenup”) makes no representations as to the accuracy or completeness of any information on this site.
-HelloPrenup will not be liable for any errors or omissions in this information nor for the availability of this information.
-These terms and conditions of use are subject to change at any time and without notice.
-HelloPrenup provides a platform for contract related self-help.
-The information provided by HelloPrenup along with the content on our website related to legal matters (“Information”) is provided for your private use and does not constitute legal advice.
-We do not review any information you provide us for legal accuracy or sufficiency, draw legal conclusions, provide opinions about your selection of forms, or apply the law to the facts of your situation.
-If you need legal advice for a specific problem, you should consult with a licensed attorney.
-Neither HelloPrenup nor any information provided by Hello Prenup is a substitute for legal advice from a qualified attorney licensed to practice in an appropriate jurisdiction.
+All content provided on this website or blog is for informational purposes only on an “AS-IS” basis without warranty of any kind.
+HelloPrenup, Inc. (“HelloPrenup”) makes no representations or warranties as to the accuracy or completeness of any information on this website or blog or otherwise.
+HelloPrenup will not be liable for any errors or omissions in this information nor any use of, reliance on, or availability of the website, blog or this information.
+These terms and conditions of use are subject to change at any time by HelloPrenup and without notice.
+HelloPrenup provides a platform for contract related self-help for informational purposes only, subject to these disclaimers.
+The information provided by HelloPrenup along with the content on our website related to legal matters, financial matters, and mental health matters (“Information”) is provided for your private use and consideration and does not constitute financial, medical, or legal advice.
+We do not review any information you (or others) provide us for financial, medical, or legal accuracy or sufficiency, draw legal, medical, or financial conclusions, provide opinions about your selection of forms, or apply the law to the facts of your situation.
+If you need financial, medical, or legal advice for a specific problem or issue, you should consult with a licensed attorney, healthcare provider, or financial expert.
+Neither HelloPrenup nor any information provided by HelloPrenup is a substitute for financial, medical, or legal advice from a qualified attorney, doctor, or financial expert licensed to practice in an appropriate jurisdiction.

 0 Comments